-Student Representatives should be appointed as soon as possible after the start of a new academic year, and no later than 15 October 2022.
+Student Representatives should be appointed as soon as possible after the start of a new academic year.
 Training for new student representatives will be provided online by the University Student Union and student reps notified once this is available.

 Student representation on Programmes Committees is decided by informal discussions amongst the student body for your Programme.